Canoe-Kayak trips on the Dordogne

 How does the shuttle work?

-The shuttle is part of your service.
+The shuttle service is included in your rental.

 Can we park on site?